 Annual Progression: Preparing for the Panel

 RDF Domain(s): Research Management (C2)

-Self-management (B2)

-Knowledge base (A1)
+Self-management (B2) Knowledge base (A1)

 Who the session is for: Postgraduate research students in their first and second year

-Delivery: Instructor-led

-Slides available via the Researcher Development eLearning Portal

 Each year students undergo annual progression to monitor their progress.
 For full time students their first and second year AP consists of a panel and report submission.
 This session covers what is required and how students can use the Panel as preparation for their viva.
 This course is compulsory - all students should attend.